lorenchorley/ScenarioModelling/README.md

 * An entire story or meta story can be shared and explored statically allowing for better requirement communication, or debugging.
 * Model can be analysed separately from code.
 * Model can be run like a dialogue independently of program for ease of comprehension.
 * Can be run by anyone not just a developer.
-A product owner, a tester, or support can test scenarios to predict behaviour.
+A product owner, a tester, or support can test meta stories to predict behaviour.
 * State machines as values might allow for some level of exhaustive analysis.
 * We have a client that with A po develops a set of user stories.
 Gives them a new way to exchange and validate the requirements in a more reliable way.
 Allows interaction by all parties (client, po, Dev, test).
 * Verification that user stories are coherent.